olcf/olcf-user-docs/systems/defiant_quick_start_guide.rst

 GPU-Aware MPI
 ^^^^^^^^^^^^^

 To use GPU-aware Cray MPICH, there are currently some extra steps needed in addition to the table above, which depend on the compiler that is used.

 1. Compiling with the Cray compiler wrappers, ``cc`` or ``CC``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 To use GPU-aware Cray MPICH with the Cray compiler wrappers, users must load specific modules, set some environment variables, and include appropriate headers and libraries.
 The following modules and environment variables must be set:

 .. note::

     Setting ``MPICH_SMP_SINGLE_COPY_MODE=CMA`` is required as a temporary workaround due to a `known issue <https://docs.olcf.ornl.gov/systems/defiant_quick_start_guide.html#olcfdev-138-gpu-aware-cray-mpich-can-cause-hang-in-some-codes>`__.
     Users should make a note of where they set this environment variable (if e.g., set in a script) since it should NOT be set once the known issue has been resolved.

 .. code:: bash

     module load craype-accel-amd-gfx908
     module load PrgEnv-cray
-    module load rocm
+    module load amd

     ## These must be set before running
     export MPIR_CVAR_GPU_EAGER_DEVICE_MEM=0